SNodeC/snode.c/README.md

 - command line arguments for named instances
 - configuration files for named instances

-Command line and configuration file configuration is available and valid for server and client instances created before calling `core::SnodeC::init(int argc, char* argv[])`.
+Command line and configuration file configuration is available and valid for server and client instances created before calling `core::SnodeC::start()`.
 For subsequently created instances, configuration can only be done with the C++ API.

 ## Configuration using the C++ API